epgarry13/Baseball-Fun/README.md

 # Baseball-Fun

-Playing around with baseball_scraper to find value in the ~margins~
+Playing around with baseball_scraper to find value in the margins.